chrisgauthier9/CovidDeathsAndVaccinations/README.md

 ## **Project Description**

-This project aims to explore COVID-19 data using SQL queries to extract insights such as:

-- Total cases vs. total deaths
-- Percentage of population infected with COVID-19
-- Countries with the highest infection rates compared to population
-- Countries with the highest death counts per population
-- Global COVID-19 statistics including new cases, deaths, and death percentages
-- Percentage of population vaccinated against COVID-19
+The project entails extensive data exploration using SQL techniques to analyze COVID-19 data from January 26, 2020, to April 30, 2021.
+It follows these key stages:

+1. **Data Exploration**: Employing SQL queries to delve into the COVID-19 datasets, focusing on understanding the data structure, identifying patterns, and extracting relevant insights.
+This involves querying various aspects of the data, including confirmed cases, deaths, vaccinations, population demographics, and economic indicators.
+2. **Query Development**: Crafting SQL queries to perform a wide range of analyses, such as total cases vs. total deaths, percentage of the population infected with COVID-19, countries with the highest infection rates compared to population, countries with the highest death counts per population, and global COVID-19 statistics including new cases, deaths, and death percentages.
+3. **Common Table Expressions (CTEs)**: Utilizing CTEs to streamline complex queries, facilitate data manipulation, and enhance query readability.
+This includes creating temporary tables to store intermediate results, performing calculations, and joining datasets to derive meaningful insights.
+4. **Aggregate Functions**: Leveraging SQL aggregate functions such as SUM, COUNT, AVG, and MAX to calculate summary statistics and aggregate data across different dimensions.
+These functions enable the computation of key metrics such as total cases, total deaths, vaccination rates, and percentage of the population vaccinated.

 ## **Acknowledgments**